 Household members of sick persons should be tested as soon as they know they have been exposed.

-“Because the Delta variant is so incredibly contagious, the likelihood of getting sick while being in a house with a sick person is very high,” Dr. Womack says.
-“Even if you have a negative test initially, I recommend continuing to minimize your exposure outside the home and testing once or twice more over the 10-14 day quarantine of your family member.
+“With highly contagious variants, the likelihood of getting sick while being in a house with a sick person is very high,” Dr. Womack says.
+“Even if you have a negative test initially, I recommend continuing to minimize your exposure outside the home and testing once or twice more.
 Talk to your doctor about the timing of testing in this situation.”

 No matter your scenario, it’s important to know the best time to test for the most accurate results.
 This keeps you, your loved ones and the community safer from the spread of COVID-19.
 Find a testing site near you and consult the physicians you trust to stay well and informed during this pandemic.